-- Pass/No Credit courses may not be used as part of a major, a minor, an emphasis, or Liberal Education. - Professional Education courses and courses required for teacher licensure may not be taken Pass/No Credit. - Courses offered on a Satisfactory/Unsatisfactory basis may not be taken Pass/No Credit.
+- Pass/No Credit courses may not be used as part of a major, a minor, an emphasis, or Liberal Education. - Professional Education courses and courses required for teacher licensure may not be taken Pass/No Credit. - Courses offered on a Satisfactory/Unsatisfactory basis may not be taken

+Pass/No Credit.

-- taken Pass/No Credit. - No more than thirteen (13) semester credits may be accrued for graduation using the Pass/No Credit grading option. - A student who is on academic probation may not register for any course on a Pass/No Credit basis, unless it is in excess of the twelve (12) semester credits of letter grade (A, B, C, D, or F) course work required. - No class taken initially for a letter grade may be repeated on a Pass/No Credit basis. - A petition to take a class on a Pass/No Credit must be filed with the Records Office by the 15th day of the semester.
+- No more than one class per semester (regardless of semester credit) may be taken Pass/No Credit. - No more than thirteen (13) semester credits may be accrued for graduation using the Pass/No Credit grading option. - A student who is on academic probation may not register for any course on a Pass/No Credit basis, unless it is in excess of the twelve (12) semester credits of letter grade (A, B, C, D, or F) course work required. - No class taken initially for a letter grade may be repeated on a Pass/No Credit basis. - A petition to take a class on a Pass/No Credit must be filed with the Records Office by the 15th day of the semester.